Judge dismisses charges against men accused of assaulting ICE officer in Minneapolis shooting case

-MINNEAPOLIS (AP) — A federal judge in Minneapolis on Friday ordered the dismissal of felony assault charges against two Venezuelan men, including one shot in the leg by a immigration officer, after new evidence emerged undercutting the government’s version of events.
+MINNEAPOLIS (AP) — A federal judge in Minneapolis on Friday ordered the dismissal of felony assault charges against two Venezuelan men, including one shot in the leg by an immigration officer, after evidence emerged undercutting the government’s version of events.

-In a highly unusual motion to dismiss filed late Thursday, U.S. Attorney for the District of Minnesota Daniel N. Rosen said “newly discovered evidence” in the criminal case against Alfredo Alejandro Aljorna and Julio Cesar Sosa-Celis “is materially inconsistent with the allegations against them” made in a criminal complaint and at a court hearing last month.
+In a highly unusual motion to dismiss filed Thursday, U.S. Attorney for the District of Minnesota Daniel N. Rosen said “newly discovered evidence” in the case against Alfredo Alejandro Aljorna and Julio Cesar Sosa-Celis “is materially inconsistent with the allegations” made against them in a criminal complaint and at a hearing last month.

-U.S. District Court Judge Paul A. Magnuson dismissed the case with prejudice, meaning the charges against the two men cannot be resubmitted.
+U.S. District Court Judge Paul A. Magnuson dismissed the case with prejudice, meaning the charges cannot be resubmitted.

-The dismissal follows a string of high-profile shootings involving federal immigration agents where eyewitness statements and video evidence have called into question claims made to justify using deadly force.
+The dismissal follows a string of high-profile shootings involving federal immigration agents in which eyewitness statements and video evidence have called into question claims made to justify using deadly force.
 Dozens of felony cases against protesters accused of assaulting or impeding federal officers have also crumbled.

-A lawyer for Aljorna and Sosa-Celis said Friday that they and their families are “overjoyed” that all the charges have been dismissed.
+A lawyer for Aljorna and Sosa-Celis said Friday that they are “overjoyed” that all the charges have been dismissed.
 Had they been convicted, the two immigrants would have faced years in federal prison.

-“The charges against them were based on lies by an ICE agent who recklessly shot into their home through a closed door,” said Brian D. Clark, a lawyer for the two men.
-“They are so happy justice is being served by the government’s request to dismiss all charges with prejudice.”
+“The charges against them were based on lies by an ICE agent who recklessly shot into their home through a closed door,” said attorney Brian D. Clark.
+“They are so happy justice is being served."

 No comment from federal authorities on move to dismiss

-An FBI investigator said in an affidavit that U.S. Immigration and Customs Enforcement officers attempted to conduct a traffic stop on a vehicle driven by Aljorna on Jan.
-14. He crashed the vehicle and fled on foot toward an apartment complex.
+An FBI investigator said in an affidavit that U.S. Immigration and Customs Enforcement officers attempted to conduct a traffic stop in Minneapolis on a vehicle driven by Aljorna on Jan.
+14. He crashed the vehicle and fled on foot toward the apartment duplex where he lived.
 An immigration officer chased Aljorna who — according to the government — violently resisted arrest.

-As the officer and Aljorna struggled on the ground, Sosa-Celis and another man came out of a nearby apartment and attacked the officer with a snow shovel and a broom handle, according to the complaint.
-The officer, who was not named in court filings, fired his handgun, striking Sosa-Celis in the upper right thigh.
-The men fled into a nearby apartment, and were arrested.
+The complaint alleges Sosa-Celis and another man attacked the officer with a snow shovel and a broom handle as the officer and Aljorna struggled on the ground.
+The officer, who is not named in court filings, fired his handgun, striking Sosa-Celis in his right thigh.
+The men ran into an apartment and eventually were arrested.

 “What we saw last night in Minneapolis was an attempted murder of federal law enforcement," Noem said in a Jan.
 15 statement.
 “Our officer was ambushed and attacked by three individuals who beat him with snow shovels and the handles of brooms.
 Fearing for his life, the officer fired a defensive shot.”

-The Department of Homeland Security has not responded to requests for comment Friday asking whether Noem stands by those statements.
-The department also did not respond to questions about whether there was any investigation into the shooting or whether the ICE officer would face disciplinary action.
+The Department of Homeland Security has not responded to requests Friday asking whether Noem stands by those statements.
+The department also has not responded to questions about whether there was any investigation into the shooting or whether the ICE officer would face disciplinary action.

-Clark, the lawyer for Aljorna and Sosa-Celis, called Friday for the identify of the ICE agent to be made public and that he "be charged for his crime.”
+Clark, the lawyer for Aljorna and Sosa-Celis, urged the government Friday to release the name of the ICE agent and charge him "for his crime.”

+Court filings show state authorities have opened their own criminal investigation into the shooting, though the FBI has refused to share evidence, provide the name of the ICE officer or make him available for an interview.

 Holes already apparent in prosecution case